-All our staff are aware of indicators of abuse and neglect.
-As part of our safeguarding training, staff know what signs to look for to identify early signs of abuse and neglect and specific safeguarding issues such as child criminal exploitation and child sexual exploitation to safeguard children who may be in need of help or protection.
-If staff are unsure, they always speak to the Designated Safeguarding Lead, or Deputy.
+As part of our safeguarding training, staff know what signs to look for to identify early signs of abuse and neglect and specific safeguarding issues such as child criminal exploitation and child sexual exploitation to safeguard children who may need help or protection.
+If staff are unsure, they always seek advice and support from the Designated Safeguarding Lead, or Deputy.

 All our staff are aware that technology is a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse online as well as face to face.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 In many cases abuse will take place concurrently via online channels and in daily life.
+Children may be abused by an adult, or adults, or by another child, or children.